outfox/fennecs/README.md

 Preliminary (WIP) benchmarks suggest you can expect to process over 2 million components per millisecond on a 2020 CPU without even customizing your logic.

-Using Doraku's [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark/pull/36), fennecs scores among the fastest ECS in the benchmark suite. *(link goes to PR #36 to reproduce)*
+Using Doraku's [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark/pull/36), fennecs scores among the faster ECS in the benchmark suite. *(link goes to PR #36 to reproduce)*

 ```
 Benchmark: SystemWithTwoComponentsMultipleComposition